raouldke/PI-Web-API-Client-DotNet-Core/README.md

  - PI Web API 2017 installed within your domain using Kerberos or Basic Authentication.
  - .NET Core 1.1

+ ## Installation

+ - Download this source code
+ - Create a new folder under %PIHOME% named WebAPIClient, if it doesn't exist.
+ - Create a new folder under WebAPIClient named DotNetCore, if it doesn't exist.
+ - Copy the unique file from the dist folder to %PIHOME%\WebAPIClient\DotNetCore.

+## Usage

+Create a new .NET Core project (Console Application for instance).
+Open the Package Manager Console and run "Install-Package OSIsoft.PIDevClub.PIWebApiClient -Source %PIHOME%\WebAPIClient\DotNetCore" to add this library to your .NET Core project.

 ## Documentation

 All classes and methods are described on the [DOCUMENTATION.md](DOCUMENTATION.md).